 Upon the approval of the appropriate academic department, students not pursuing a degree may be admitted on a non-degree basis to enroll in graduate courses.

 Students who have been admitted to a program on a non-degree basis and who later decide that they would like to become degree candidates must apply for admission to degree status and provide all required information including test results.
 There is no guarantee that courses taken on a non-degree basis will later apply for credit toward a graduate degree.
+No more than half of a graduate program’s degree requirements may be taken as a non-degree student.

 Foreign Studies Evaluation